Contributor Guide

 # Actual code to read the file

 The LineIterator instance provides a convenient interface for reading files and can be found in iodata.utils.
 As a rule of thumb, always use next(lit) to read a new line from the file.
-You can use this iterator in a few ways:
+You can use this iterator in several ways:

 # When you need to read one line.